* Yen weakens vs dollar after Fed signals it might hike this year

 Separately, Apple said on Wednesday its latest smartwatch unveiled a week ago has connectivity issues.

-The broader Topix gained 0.1 percent, and the JPX-Nikkei Index 400 was flat.
-(Reporting by Lisa Twaronite and Ayai Tomisawa; Editing by Kim Coghill)
+The broader Topix and the JPX-Nikkei Index 400 were both up 0.7 percent.
+(Reporting by Lisa Twaronite; Editing by Kim Coghill)